Teaching methods

 Your final degree classification will be based on marks gained for your second and subsequent years of study.
 Year two is worth 20% with year three and four worth 40% each.

 As a guide, one credit equals approximately 10 hours of work.
 You will spend around half of your time in lectures, tutorials, mentoring sessions and computer labs.
 The remaining time is spent in independent study.
 Tutorial groups are usually made up of eight students.
 They meet every other week during term-time.
-Core modules are taught by a mixture of professors, associate professors and teaching associates with help from PhD students and research staff.
+Core modules are taught by a mixture of professors, assistant/associate professors and teaching associates together with PhD students and research staff.

 Our graduates are developing the future of computer science.
 From start-ups to international companies, they are working in roles such as: